MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/appcenter/mobile-client/index.md

 ## Installing the client on an iOS mobile device
 You can install the mobile client, or any signed application marked with the installer flag, on your iOS mobile device by entering the access URL in your browser, entering your credentials, and completing the required steps.

 > **Important:** To install applications on iOS devices, you must first configure the Application Center server with SSL.
-See [Configuring Secure Sockets Layer (SSL)](../installation-configuration/production/appcenter/#configuring-secure-sockets-layer-ssl).
+See [Configuring Secure Sockets Layer (SSL)](../../installation-configuration/production/appcenter/#configuring-secure-sockets-layer-ssl).

 The **ibm.appcenter.ios.plist.onetimeurl** JNDI property of the IBM® Application Center Services controls whether One-Time URLs are used when the mobile client is installed on an iOS mobile device.
 Set this property to false for maximal security.
 When you set this property to false, users must enter their credentials several times when they install the mobile client: once when they select the client and once when they install the client.

 When you set the property to true, users enter their credentials only once.
 A temporary download URL with a cryptographic hash is generated when the user enters the credentials.
 This temporary download URL is valid for 1 hour and does not require further authentication.
 This solution is a compromise between security and ergonomy.

-The steps to specify the **ibm.appcenter.ios.plist.onetimeurl** JNDI property are similar to the steps for the ibm.appcenter.proxy.host property.
-See [Defining the endpoint of the application resources](../installation-configuration/production/appcenter/#defining-the-endpoint-of-the-application-resources).
+The steps to specify the **ibm.appcenter.ios.plist.onetimeurl** JNDI property are similar to the steps for the **ibm.appcenter.proxy.host property**.
+See [Defining the endpoint of the application resources](../../installation-configuration/production/appcenter/#defining-the-endpoint-of-the-application-resources).

 Installing the mobile client on an iOS device is similar to installing it on Android, but with some differences.
 The installer is automatically started directly after download.
 Your user name and password credentials are requested for almost all the installation steps.